 Solution:

 Stick to the core functionality of your ERP system.
 Avoid customization unless absolutely necessary, as modern ERP systems are built on best practices and can often be configured without extensive customization.
+AI integration became standard: over 50 % of ERP systems now incorporate AI/ML to enhance automation, predictive intelligence, and user experience, marking a significant technological acceleration in 2025.

 10. Inadequate Testing